Published:

 1. Koko Black

-Koko Black is our personal favourite Australian chocolate brand thanks to their selection of quality chocolate with a focus on design.
-Step into our office and you’ll find most of the team at Man of Many feasting on a block or two on any given afternoon.
-If you haven’t heard of the brand (or visited any of their boutiques in Sydney, Melbourne, or Adelaide) get acquainted.
+Koko Black is our favourite Australian chocolate brand thanks to their high-quality selection of chocolate that focuses on design and flavour.
+Step into our office, and you’ll find most of the team at Man of Many feasting on a block or two any given afternoon.
+If you haven’t heard of the brand (or visited any of their boutiques in Sydney, Melbourne, or Adelaide), get acquainted because this brand is taking off.

-And while Koko Black isn’t as experimental as Monsieur Truffle or Jasper + Myrtle with its recipes, it’s leading the way with classic flavours.
-It’s what happens when you take the finest Belgian couverture chocolate and meticulously handcraft everything in Melbourne using premium natural ingredients the result speaks for itself.
+While Koko Black’s recipes aren’t as experimental as Monsieur Truffle’s or Jasper + Myrtle’s, it’s leading the way with classic flavours.
+This happens when you take the finest Belgian couverture chocolate and meticulously handcraft everything in Melbourne using premium natural ingredients.
+The result speaks for itself.

-We particularly love the seasonal offerings, with our favourite range of easter gifting chocolate on the market, and the packaging is simply second to none.
-The perfect gift to yourself, a friend or even the whole office with corporate packages available.
+We particularly love the seasonal offerings, including our favourite Easter and Christmas gifting chocolate range on the market.
+The packaging is simply second to none.
+It’s the perfect gift for yourself, a friend, or even the whole office, with corporate packages available.

 Store locations: Check it out